stevegrunwell/wp-password-generator/readme.txt

 1. Upload the '/wp-password-generator/' plugin directory to '/wp-content/plugins'
 2. Activate the plugin
 3. That's it!

+== Screenshots ==

+1. The "Generate Password" button just above the strength indicator in /wp-admin/user-new.php with the new 'Show password' link beside it
+2. A generated password revealed by the user clicking 'Show password'.
+This password will update with subsequent generations.

 == Frequently Asked Questions ==